HL7/fhir-shorthand/input/pagecontent/reference.md

 In cases with no explicit or logical restrictions on rule ordering, users MAY list rules in any order, bearing in mind that [insert rules](#insert-rules) expand into other rules that could have order constraints or logical ordering requirements.

-It is possible for a user to specify contradictory rules, for example, two rules constraining the cardinality of an element to different values, or constraining an element to different data types.
+It is possible for a user to specify contradictory rules, for example, two rules constraining the cardinality of an element to different values, or constraining an element to different datatypes.
 Implementations SHOULD detect such contradictions and issue appropriate warning or error messages.

 #### Indented Rules